 Lemme walk you through it.

 For such an amazing sandwich, you'd think there'd be a lot of work involved.
 Not this time!

 This sandwich, for all its power and glory, is very, very simple, and very easy to make.
 The building blocks include chicken, bacon, iceberg lettuce, crushed ruffled potato chips, mayo, tomato, a green sauce, and a bun.

 First, yes, there is bacon in this thing, and yes, that is partly why it's so good.
 It'd still be good even without the bacon, but let's be real, chicken is chicken and bacon is bacon and that's all there is to it.

 To grill the chicken, I used Josh Bousel's rock-solid method.
 First, he quickly pounds the breasts to flatten them, which guarantees that they cook evenly.
-Then he drops them in a very simple sugar-and-salt brine for 30 minutes, which helps keep them juicy despite the dry heat of the grill.
+Then he brines them for 30 minutes, which helps keep them juicy despite the dry heat of the grill.
 You can use those 30 minutes to get other things ready, like making the green sauce and preheating your grill.